Nigeria’s Interswitch confirms $1B valuation after Visa investment – TechCrunch

 In subsequent years, Elegbe and other Interswitch executives named Nigeria’s recession as a reason for the delay.

-A number stories have surfaced, including Bloomberg News reporting in July, that the company was poised to go public on the LSE.
+A number of stories have surfaced, including Bloomberg News reporting in July that the company was poised to go public on the LSE.

 TechCrunch’s source close to the matter offered the latest indication that Interswitch will list on a major exchange by mid-2020.

 With possible exits for backers Helios Investment Partners, TA Investments and IFC, Interswitch’s unicorn status and pending IPO could create more momentum for startup investment in Africa.
-VC to the continent has grown significantly over the last 5 years, but stands at just over $1 billion annually, per Partech numbers.
+VC to the continent has grown significantly over the last five years, but stands at just over $1 billion annually, per Partech numbers.

-Interswitch could also be in a stronger position to offer more capital directly to the continent’s fintech startups by reviving its ePayment Growth Fund.
+Interswitch also could be in a stronger position to offer more capital directly to the continent’s fintech startups by reviving its ePayment Growth Fund.
 The venture arm made two investments in 2015, but then went largely quiet.